 Young children and preschoolers are especially at risk because they are inquisitive, small and their skin is a lot thinner than an adult’s and therefore burn much more easily.
 Most children affected are under the age of four.

-Don’t eat and drink or cook while holding children.
-This is the most common reason for burns and scalds.
-Try to serve cold drinks when children are present and save the hot liquids for when they are sleeping or not around.
+It's tempting to eat and drink or even cook while holding tamariki but these are the most common reasons for burns and scalds.
+Try serving cold drinks when children are present and to have a tea break when they're sleeping.

-Put safety covers on all electrical outlets as children love to explore and will readily put a fork or keys into a power point.
+Put safety covers on all electrical outlets as kids love to explore and will readily put a fork or keys into a wall socket.

 Tablecloths and large placemats can easily be pulled by little kids, bringing hot food and drinks down with them.
 To prevent this from happening, avoid using tablecloths and use only small placemats, and always put hot drinks in the middle of the table so they can't be reached.

 Make sure you place hot appliances such as the iron and hair straighteners out of reach after they've been used.